Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 He won the League Cup and scored the opener in the Europa League final in 2016-17 before his relationship with Mourinho turned sour.

-The public feud divided fans and pundits alike, but the France international has looked among the best midfielders in Europe during Solskjaer’s reign.
+The public feud divided fans and pundits alike, but the France international recaptured his form to look one of the best midfielders in Europe for a spell under Ole Gunnar Solskjaer.

 1. Zlatan Ibrahimovic